cainlara/mock-my-api/README.md

 user@machine:~$ curl --request GET --url http://localhost:8080/employee/5666556
 ```

-And then retrieve the response specified by JSON Source file
+And then retrieve the response specified by JSON Source file.